obarrilero/sambuca/README.md

     virtual environment to access the system site packages :

         $ mkvirtualenv -a . --system-site-packages sambuca
+9. Install the Sambuca package into your virtual environment in development mode.
+This makes the package available via symlinks to your development code, so that code changes are reflected in the package without reinstallation (although you need to restart your python environment, or use the IPython %autoreload extension) :

+        $ workon sambuca
+        $ cdproject
+        $ python setup.py develop

 ### Every time
 1. Load the Python version used for development :